blade-lang/blade-docs/docs/tutorial/hello.markdown

 $ blade hello.b
 ```

+> Blade script files can have any name and can end with any extension.
+But
+> files that can be used as a module or form part of a package _MUST_ end with
+> the `.b` extension.

 Can you see it?
 Now you are a Blade ninja!
 You now know two ways to print something to screen and you can use
 the REPL and a file to create a Blade program.
 Give yourself a pat on the back and tell yourself weldone.
 You did good.